March 20, 2023

 Remote therapeutic monitoring is a growing field in healthcare that involves using technology to monitor and track patient health and treatment progress outside of a traditional healthcare setting.
 In January 2022, Medicare CMS approved four CPT codes for remote therapeutic monitoring, each with their own specific requirements and reimbursement rates.
+Check out our complete guide to RTM here.

 Let’s break down each code: